ppacher/jsmon/README.md

 JsMon started as a private home automation platform but has become a framework for rapid application development supporting dependency injection (`@jsmon/core`, based on and similar to Angular), a decorator based commandline client framework (`@jsmon/cli`) and a package to support home automation systems (`@jsmon/platform`).
-For the home-automation system, there is already a set of plugins and platform (FireTv, Weather-information via DarkSky.net, MPD, support for the TinkerForge platfrom and more).
+For the home-automation system, there is already a set usable of plugins and platforms (FireTv, Weather-information via DarkSky.net, MPD, support for the TinkerForge platfrom and more).

 See the (still in progress) documentation for more information.